COMMENT: Romania’s foreign debt, reserves and gold during the pandemic

 Among all this disturbing news, there is a ray of hope which is related to the price of gold on the international markets (see Graph 2).
 Romania currently has holdings of 103.6 tonnes of gold which are valued at above €5.35bn (market price as of end-October 2020).
 Together with the foreign currency reserves at €33.7bn, the total of international reserves stood at €39.1bn as of end-October 2020 (some 33% of its total gross external debt).
 This good ratio should be preserved.

-Graph 2: Gold - London quotes for gold, November 2019 - November 2020, USD/Ounce troy
+Graph 2: Gold - London quotes for gold, November 2019 - November 2020, USD/ounce troy

 Source: BBC Market Data (WebFG - AM), November 16, 2020